BREAKING: EPA Admits GenX Linked To Cancer

 Is GenX Federally Regulated By EPA?

-No. This means that municipalities are not required to test for GenX or PFBS.
+No. This means that municipalities are not required to test for PFBS or GenX in water.
 Additionally, this draft toxicity level is not a lifetime health advisory level, which states would be more inclined to follow.

 When Will A Drinking Water Standard Be Determined?